laymonage/gsoc/content/posts/scratch.md

 Anyway, that's just some SQLite magic.

-For MySQL and MariaDB, we can use `json` as our data type and our `JSONField` would work without having to anything else.
+For MySQL and MariaDB, we can use `json` as our data type and our `JSONField` would work without having to change anything else.
 That's pretty cool!

 If we want to make it cooler, we can add an SQL `CHECK` constraint using the `JSON_VALID` function available in SQLite, MySQL, and MariaDB.
 To do so, we